 Maintenance of your angle grinder:

-Some periodic maintenance is require although you will be surprised at just how long it can keep working without any.
+Some periodic maintenance is required although you will be surprised at just how long it can keep working without any.
 The difficult part is explaining how long it will take to wear.

 A guess would be maintenance once per year when it is used three or four times a week for 2 hrs each time.